lbryio/lbry.com/content/news/215-aug-comm-update.md

 All of our code is open source and available on [GitHub](https://github.com/lbryio).
 Are you a developer and want to find out more?
 Check out our [contributing guide](https://lbry.tech/contribute) and our [LBRY App specific contributing document](https://github.com/lbryio/lbry-app/blob/master/CONTRIBUTING.md).
 Make sure you have turned on the Developer option in your email preferences (see app overview page), or sign up at [lbry.tech](https://lbry.tech).
 We also have a [LBRY Discourse Forum](https://discourse.lbry.io) where developers can interact with the team and ask questions across all our different projects.

 If you aren’t part of our Discord community yet, [join us](https://chat.lbry.com) anytime and say hello!

+Enter rewards code surfs-up-lbry for some extra LBC in the app!

 [Back to **Community Updates**](#updates)